Pedro-gomes8/UsineRobots/README.md

 ### ROS Coordinator
 Manages communication between Robot 1, Robot 2, and the TurtleBot.
 Ensures tasks execute in correct order.
-System Architecture

 # Dependencies

-This library depends on ROS 2, Docker, OpenCV, IntelRealSense SDK, Pyniryo and Pybindings.
+This library depends on the following packages and libraries:

+ROS 2

+Docker

+OpenCV

+IntelRealSense SDK

+Pyniryo

+Pybindings